haoopeng/CNN-yelp-challenge-2016-sentiment-classification/README.md

 The code only uses the `yelp_academic_dataset_review.json` sub dataset from Yelp, which has two columns namely "stars" and "text".
 It contains about 5 million rows.
 The "stars" is the customers' rating ranging from 1 to 5, the "text" field is the customers' review sentence.</br>

-In the first layer of my CNN architecture, I experimented with both `word2vec` and `kera` built-in embedding as the word embedding layer.
-In order to train a CNN model on my machine in reasonable time, I sampled 1 million rows from it and ended with 399850 data point after removing `null` values.
-The `star` distribution of this subset is in table 1.</br>
+In the first layer of my CNN architecture, I experimented with both `word2vec` and `keras` built-in embedding as the word embedding layer.
+In order to train a CNN model on my machine in reasonable time, I sampled 1 million datapoint and ended with 399850 samples after removing `null` values.
+The class distribution of this subset is in table 1.</br>

-I first started on a binary classification task, and set those reviews whose star is greater than 2 as positive review, otherwise as negative one.
-The model achieved 77.91% accuracy on the validation set after 2 epoch, you can chech it in `train_keras_embedding.ipynb`.</br>

 | 1     | 2     | 3     | 4      | 5      |
 |-------|-------|-------|--------|--------|